FireController1847/Pandora.js/README.md

 Then, just open up index.html in the new folder called `out`.

 ## Example Usage
-Since there is no documentation, here are some examples on how to use the module.
+Here are some examples on how to use the module.

 #### Logging In
 Method #1 (Preferred)